Looking for a letter z craft or an activity for a zoo animal unit? Our paper plate zebra is easy to make, super cute and loads of fun to create.

 Instructions

-- Start by tearing your black paper into strips.
+- Tear your black paper into strips.

 - Glue these around the paper plate from the centre going outwards to make your zebras stripes.